heroesofcode/xrun/README.md

     <a href="https://github.com/heroesofcode/xrun/blob/main/LICENSE"><img src="https://img.shields.io/github/license/heroesofcode/xrun.svg"></a>
 </p>

 Command-line tools for macOS.
-With xrun you can run iOS and iPadOS unit tests through the terminal or CI with more ease and reading.
+With xrun you can run iOS and macOS unit tests through the terminal or CI with more ease and reading.

 ```
     __  __    ____      _   _   _   _